cao13jf/CMap/README.md

 * You might encounter some issues with setting up the conda environment.
 You need to fix them by removing conflicting packages and searching on Google.

-* Run the five jupyter notebooks in sequence.
+* Run the five Jupyter notebooks in sequence.
 The instructions and the steps are shown in the notebooks.
   <p align="center"> <img src="./tem_files/images/pc linux show.png" alt="Rendering example"></p>

 # 3. Visualization Software